jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 ### Graphical debugging

-The new __sourcemap-plugin__ module adds support for generating source maps to the scion scxml compiler.
+The new __sourcemap-plugin__ module adds support for generating source maps to the SCION compiler.
 This enables a visual JavaScript debugger, like Chrome DevTools or VSCode, to read the sourcemap, set breakpoints in the SCXML source file, and inspect the SCXML datamodel.
 This works in Node.js and the Browser.

 Additionally, SCION includes a new __monitor__ utility, which provides a user interface to view a log of events processed by the state machine, and display debugging information, such as the datamodel, inner event queue, and session hierarchy, to visualize how the state changes over time.